 Intercourse begins with a man’s arousal because it relies on a man having an erection.
 Intercourse comes to an end with male orgasm and ejaculation because a man loses his erection.
 This is why male performance (the ability to become aroused and orgasm) is critical to heterosexual activity.
 Female performance has come to refer to women’s skill at providing male turn-ons.

-Regardless of the circumstances, men tend to view sex in terms of a male conquest.
+Men are inclined to portray sex as a male conquest.
+The woman’s role is belittled.
 Hence why sex is often demeaning for women.
-Intercourse is a territorial act of dominance by the male over the female.
-This is very clear from nature.
-Intercourse is essentially an act of female subjugation.
+We can see from Nature that the mating act is a territorial act of male dominance that subjugates the female.
 For men, intercourse is foremost an erotic act, not necessarily a loving act.
 In our society men are shamed for being dominant (violent and bullying) and women are shamed for being submissive (timid and modest).
-Yet these natures lie at the very heart of heterosexuality and human reproduction.
+Yet these natures lie at the very heart of human reproduction.

+Some men approach sex with an egotistical attitude as if a woman represents nothing more than a territorial conquest for them before they move on to the next.
 The implication of male sexual bravado is that women are just helpless victims.
-Some men approach sex with an egotistical attitude as woman represents nothing more than a territorial conquest for them before they move on to the next.
 Men tend to condone male infidelity but not a woman who cheats.
 They assume a woman has no sexual agenda of her own.
 Some women enjoy the ego of a man desiring them even as a one-off occasion.

-Men are accused of abusing women, assaulting them, raping them and even murdering them.
-But in fantasy land, women have orgasms all the time from the stimulation that men are so keen to provide.
 One would think that heterosexual men would want to protect and love women.
+Yet men abuse women, assault them, rape them and even kill them.
 Strangely, only heterosexual men attack women.
+Men abuse prostitutes because of their resentment of women in their lives who withhold sex.
 If women were as willing as the fantasy implies, men would have no reason to harm a source of sexual pleasure.
-Men abuse prostitutes because of their resentment towards the women in their lives who withhold sex.
 Some men are much more inclined to violence than others.
 Most men simply find another partner or sexual outlet.